alkhatib93/Bionl_Lean_Call/docs/usage.md

 ### Common Issues

-**Issue: Sample not found in Sarek output**
+**Issue: Sample not found in variant calling output**
-- Solution: Check that sample names match directory names in Sarek output
+- Solution: Check that sample names match directory names in variant calling output
-- Verify the Sarek pipeline completed successfully
+- Verify the variant calling pipeline completed successfully

 **Issue: VCF or BAM file not found**
 - Solution: Verify all paths in post_samplesheet.csv are absolute paths